thinkinglabs/thinkinglabs.github.io/_drafts/testable-iam-policy-documents.md

 }
 ```

-A test to check if the S3 Bucket Policy allows access for bucket administrators
+To test if the S3 Bucket Policy allows access for bucket administrators we
-would look like this.
+needed something to check if a Statement is present in the Policy and to test
+that the content of that single Statement.

+`@thinkinglabs/aws-iam-policy` provides the ability to retrieve a single
+Statement by its `Sid` if one was provided.

 ```typescript
 import {expect} from "chai";